Song of Scheherazade: Release

 The filmmakers expected censorship problems with Yvonne De Carlo's costumes so submitted them all beforehand for approval.
 However the censor found issue with Eve Arden's costumes, requiring some of her scenes to be re-shot.
 The film also took a while to be released because of delays at the Technicolor lab.

 Reception

 The film was a success at the box office earning $2.1 million in rentals in North America.
 According to Reisch, Universal "had an enormous success with" the film "because I succeeded in making the picture very inexpensively."
 However it also got terrible reviews and Reisch felt it cost him the chance of directing again.
 He later said:

-If you make a picture called Song of Scheherazade, with "Song of India" in it, and the "Caprice Espagnole" and "The Flight of the Bumble Bee", all by Rimsky-Korsakov, and if Yvonne De Carlo is the inspiration for all of this, you are leaving yourself wide open for criticism.
+If you make a picture called Song of Scheherazade, with "Song of India" in it, and the "Caprice Espagnole" and the "Flight of the Bumblebee", all by Rimsky-Korsakov, and if Yvonne De Carlo is the inspiration for all of this, you are leaving yourself wide open for criticism.
 Today I accept it with a certain sense of humor.
 But the studio people just didn't believe in my direction [as a consequence], and I never got a picture to direct in Hollywood again.